 When an address is followed by , that one, and all earlier addresses, have been used up.
-They show where the packet has been retransmitted already.
-These already used addresses are not considered by the digipeater algorithm.
+They show where the packet has been

 Suppose I wanted to explicitly route a packet thru N2GH digipeater and then W2UB.
 The original packet would look like this, with 2 specific digipeaters listed.
 Notice that there is no so we are hearing the original (source) station: